 Set on the hillside just below Prague Castle

-, Piano Nobile at Villa Richter offers the finest Czech cuisine dining experience in the city.
+, Piano Nobile at Villa Richter combines a fine dining experience with panoramic views over the city.

 Piano Nobile is on the top floor of Villa Richter, a classicist summerhouse dating from 1836.
 The villa is set amongst the extensive vines of one of Bohemia's oldest vineyards (AD 908).

-The whole estate, including the villa, the restaurants, the vineyards and the garden terraces, has been meticulously restored.
+The whole estate, including the villa, the restaurant, the vineyards and the garden terraces, has been meticulously restored.

-This rural ideal offers magnificent panoramic views over Prague: over the Vltava River, the Lesser Town and across to the Old Town.
-And yet the restaurant is only a few minutes walk from the metro station Malostranska in the Lesser Town.
+This rural ideal offers magnificent views over the Lesser Town, and across the Vltava River to the Old Town.
+And yet the restaurant is only a few minutes walk from the metro station Malostranska.

-Piano Nobile presents a menu of traditional Czech food, alongside some fine international dishes to ensure all tastes are catered for.
+Piano Nobile presents a menu of Czech and International dishes.
 There is an emphasis on employing fresh seasonal ingredients, and the food is well-prepared and presented.

 The restaurant's wine selection is stored in the 'Wine Chest', which is embedded in the villa's bedrock mass.
-These are good Czech, French and Italian wines.
+There are some fine Czech, French and Italian wines to choose from.